linx-zhang/linx-zhang.github.io/golang/has-timestamp-safe-id.md

-# Generate has timestamp id
+# Generate Has Timestamp Id

 - The timestamp can be restored by id
 - Does not expose timestamp